hbkagitha/DA-Portfolio_PowerBI-SalesInsights/README.md

 # Power BI Project: Sales Insights Dashboard #

-### Project Overview ###

-This project guides you through creating a sales insights dashboard using Power BI.

 ### Project Goal  ###
 - Develop a data analysis framework and dashboard using the AIMS grid and Power BI.
 - Clean, transform, and model sales data for effective analysis.